-RESOLVED, by the Regional Board of Trustees of SUNY Corning Community College, that Records Retention and disposition Schedule MI-1, issued pursuant to Article 57A of the Arts and Cultural Affairs Law, and containing legal minimum retention periods for public community college records, and that it is hereby adopted for use by all college officers in disposing of public community college records listed therein.
+BE IT RESOLVED, that the Board of Trustees of Corning Community College hereby approve the Retention and Disposition Schedule for New York Local Government Records (LGS-1), issued pursuant to Article 57-A of the Arts and Cultural Affairs Law, and containing legal minimum retention periods for local government records, is hereby adopted for use by all officers in legally disposing of valueless records listed therein.

-FURTHER RESOLVED, that in accordance with Article 57-A:
+BE IT FURTHER RESOLVED, that in accordance, with Article 57-A:

-- (a) only those records will be disposed of that are described in Records Retention and Disposition Schedule MI-1 after they have met the minimum retention period prescribed therein; - (b) only those records will be disposed of that do not have sufficient administrative, fiscal, legal, or historical value to merit retention beyond established time periods.
+- (a) only those records will be disposed of that are described in Retention and Disposition Schedule for New York Local Government Records (LGS-1), after they have met the minimum retention periods described therein; - (b) only those records will be disposed of that do not have sufficient administrative, fiscal, legal, or historical value to merit retention beyond established legal minimum periods.